Injective stabilization of additive functors. I. Preliminaries: Introduction

 Various exactness properties of the injective stabilization of a functor are described in Section~\ref{exact}.
 The injective stabilization of the tensor product and the harpoon notation for it make their first appearance there.

 Section~\ref{right-exact} specializes to right-exact functors.
-In that case, the injective stabilization of the functor admits yet another description: this is the first right satellite of the first left derived functor of that functor.
-Given a short exact sequence of modules, the values of injective stabilization of a right-exact functor on the modules and their cosyzygy modules can be spliced together with the values of the left derived functors on the modules.
+In that case, the injective stabilization of the functor admits yet another description: this is the first right satellite of the first left-derived functor of that functor.
+Given a short exact sequence of modules, the values of injective stabilization of a right-exact functor on the modules and their cosyzygy modules can be spliced together with the values of the left-derived functors on the modules.
 The resulting sequence is doubly-infinite and exact.

 The above results set up the stage for Section~\ref{inj-tensor-prod}, where we look at the injective stabilization of the tensor product in more detail.
 This is actually a bifunctor.
 As is the case with the tensor product itself, its injective stabilization has an inert variable and an active variable (but no balance!).
 As was shown by Auslander, when the inert variable is finitely presented, the injective stabilization of the tensor product with the inert variable is isomorphic to the covariant functor $\Ext^{1}$ of the transpose of that inert variable.
 When evaluated on the ring, this yields the 1-torsion (= Bass torsion) submodule of the inert variable.
 Finally, we establish a duality formula relating the injective stabilization of the tensor product and the projective stabilization of the contravariant Hom functor.
 It is similar to the classical Auslander-Reiten formula, and in fact implies it.
 Unlike the Auslander-Reiten formula, it holds for arbitrary (i.e., not necessarily finitely presented) modules.